Presque Isle State Park

 Access for People with Disabilities

-The Tom Ridge Environmental Center is ADA accessible.
-Accessible picnic tables and parking spaces have been designated throughout the park.
-All restrooms at Presque Isle State Park are accessible.
-The 13.5-mile Multi-purpose National Recreational Trail consists entirely of a paved surface and provides access throughout the park.
-Access to surf-type swimming is provided via a ramp and mats at Waterworks Beach (Beach 7).
-There are accessible fishing piers, picnic pavilions, picnic tables and grills at the East Pier and West Pier areas, which also provide spectacular views of Presque Isle Bay and the skyline of Erie.
-The Stull Interpretive Center is accessible.
+ADA accessible restrooms, picnic tables and parking spaces have been designated throughout the park.
+There are ADA accessible fishing piers, restrooms, picnic pavilions, picnic tables and grills at the East Pier and West Pier areas, which also provide spectacular views of Presque Isle Bay and the skyline of Erie.
+The Tom Ridge Environmental Center and the Stull Center are ADA accessible.

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.